octorrent/roctorrent/README.md

-# OcTorrent Rust Client
+# SecTorrent Rust Client

-This is the repository backing the official OcTorrent Rust Client app.
+This is the repository backing the official SecTorrent Rust Client app.

 **Required for build**
 ```